seandmill/NutriByte/PRODUCTION_DOCUMENTATION.md

 ## Overview

-NutriByte Part 2 introducted several new features and infrastructure optmizations, including: distributed systems architecture, cloud deployment, caching strategies, and CI/CD implementation.
+NutriByte Part 2 introduced several new features and infrastructure optimizations, including: distributed systems architecture, cloud deployment, caching strategies, and CI/CD implementation.
 These features ensure the application is production-ready, scalable, and meets academic requirements for demonstrating distributed systems concepts.

 ## Features and Infrastructure